lgluisgaspar/lgluisgaspar/README.md

 ## Hello there, my name is Luis. 👋

-### Today i answer the most import question for all Linux lovers. 👩‍💻 👨🏻‍💻
+### Today i answer the most important question for all Linux lovers. 👩‍💻 👨🏻‍💻

 ### What is the most powerful Linux command? 💻
 ### Behold...